Phionx/product-musings/content/posts/working-remote.md

 To make working from home work for you, you need to separate your work from the rest of your life.
 Here are a few tips and tricks I picked up over time that work well for me:

 1. Have a separate space, with a door that you can close, to work in.
 This has three big benefits.
 First, you'll have some piece and quiet for working while other family members are at home.
 Secondly, when you get into that room your mind will be focused on work, not on doing those dirty dishes or mowing the lawn.
 Lastly, leaving the room and closing the door behind you has a similar mental effect as leaving the company office.
-You're done with work for the day and can focus on familiy life ...
+You're done with work for the day and can focus on family life ...
 2. Make clear arrangements with yourself and your family.
 If the door is closed, you're not to be bothered for folding linnen, running a quick errant or looking after the kids.
 It's as if you're not there.
 The temptation to ask something from you, or for you to do something for someone else is big.
 But letting yourself get distracted from work implies getting back into it later.
 3. Not having to drive to the office to work, also implies that your home has become your office.
 There is a good chance you're never done.
 Set boundaries to your working hours to protect yourself and be disciplined about it.
 It's too easy to get behind the computer for a *few more minutes* and do a little more work.
 Everyone needs down time and, if you work where you live, you need to be very explicit about when is down time.